jesperancinha/jeorg-cloud-test-drives/docs/system/ubuntu/dns/Readme.md

 sudo systemctl restart resolvconf

 # A list of files that can be edited to configure the DNS servers
 # Check the examples folder for examples.
-If the example is not available it just means that I did not change the original file in any way.
+If the jesperancinha is not available it just means that I did not change the original file in any way.
 sudo vim /etc/systemd/resolved.conf
 sudo vim /etc/NetworkManager/NetworkManager.conf
 sudo vim /etc/resolvconf/resolv.conf.d/head